Winter Disaster Preparedness Plan for Businesses in New England

-1. Productivity anywhere with the cloud - Employees should be able to remotely access critical files and/or applications from the cloud and collaborate seamlessly with other employees, all while maintaining your business' high standards of customer service.
-The deployment of secure, cloud-based office solutions, such as Office 365, can enable employees to access business-class versions of software applications like Word and Excel, and collaborate from any location, nullifying many of the negative effects of severe travel disruption.
-Used in conjunction with SharePoint — a cloud-based collaboration and document management platform — the Office 365 suite can allow many employees to continue their work unhindered from home or a temporary office.
+The cloud provides employees remote access to critical files and applications, allowing them to seamlessly collaborate and maintain high quality customer service.
+The deployment of secure, cloud-based solutions, such as Microsoft 365, offers employees business-class versions of software applications like Word and Excel.
+Used in conjunction with SharePoint — a cloud-based collaboration and document management platform — the Office 365 suite allows employees to continue their work unhindered from home or a temporary office.

-2. Remote meetings with video conferencing - You may be snowed in, but your clients may not be.
-Meetings can easily continue with a video conferencing solution that allows you to share documents, presentations and collaborate just as you would in person.
-Skype for Business is an affordable option, and part of the Office 365 suite of tools, that allows you to connect with anyone with a phone or internet connection.
-Having a meeting solution helps you and your employees avoid the hassle of rescheduling meetings, making your clients or partners wait, traveling in hazardous conditions.
+You may be snowed in, but your clients may not.
+Meetings can easily continue with a video conferencing solution that allows you to share documents, presentations, and collaborate just as you would in person.
+Microsoft Teams is an affordable Office 365 tool, that allows you to connect with anyone via a phone or internet connection.
+With Teams, you can conduct meetings alongside chats, files, notes, and project boards.
+Furthermore, you have the option to record your conversation, for those participants unable to attend.

-2. Data Backup - Heavy snow and ice are often accompanied by power outages.
-Power outages can cause devastating damage to a business’s IT systems, which can significantly increase downtime after power is restored.
-Avoiding data loss from a power outage is straightforward—you need a secure, second copy of your critical business data in a separate location that you can easily access in case your primary systems are damaged due to power loss or other data disasters. iCorps recommends on-site image based backups of your environment with cloud redundancy for tiered resilience.
-Managed data backup solutions, like iCorps Guardian, allow businesses to recover within hours of a disaster.
+Heavy snow and ice are often accompanied by power outages.
+This can cause devastating damage to a business’s IT systems, significantly increasing downtime after power is restored.
+To avoid data loss you need a secure, second copy of your critical business data in a separate and easily accessible location.
+We recommend on-site image based backups of your environment with cloud redundancy.
+For more information on tiered data resiliency, reach out to iCorps for a free consultation.